The 1995 MIT Mystery Hunt can be found here, and it is a

 spell the answer; that answer is NINETY-FIFTH.

-This crossword variant has sort of reverse-hidden-word clues.
+This crossword variant has printer's devilry clues.
+Each clue has

-addition, part of each clue defines the answer.
-Answers all 6 or 7
+each clue defines the answer.
+Answers all 6 or 7 letters long and

-letters long and are written into the grid around the
+are written into the grid around the corresponding number,

 Answers (removed letter)